NELibraryCarpentry/NELibraryCarpentry.github.io/index.md

 Our parent organization is The Carpentries: https://carpentries.org

-## What do we teach?

-* Introduction to Working with Data (Regular Expressions)
-* The UNIX Shell
-* OpenRefine
-* Introduction to Git
-* SQL
-* Tidy Data

-You can view all of our lessons, as well as the lesson materials, here: https://librarycarpentry.org/lessons

 ## Upcoming Workshops
 We do not currently have a workshop scheduled.
 Contact us to schedule one for your organization today!